Frank Lloyd Wright’s Taliesin West

 Frank Lloyd Wright Foundation | Jan 1, 2017

-Taliesin West is a National Historic Landmark nestled in the desert foothills of the McDowell Mountains in Scottsdale, AZ.
-It is also the home of the Frank Lloyd Wright Foundation and the School of Architecture at Taliesin.
+Taliesin West is a National Historic Landmark and UNESCO World Heritage Site nestled in the desert foothills of the McDowell Mountains in Scottsdale, AZ.

 Taliesin West is one of the world’s great architectural treasures.
 Situated on more than 500 acres, it is a National Historic Landmark and has been nominated for inclusion on the UNESCO World Heritage List.